Hair Color: Pros and Cons, or "Why I Stopped Coloring My Hair"

 Those Silver Highlights are Natural

-I was born bald, and was still nearly so in a studio photograph of me at age 10 months.
+I was born bald and was still nearly so in a studio photograph of me at age 10 months.
 An unsmiling child with chubby cheeks wearing a “comb-forward” (toddler version of the infamous comb-over) hairstyle stares glumly at the camera.
-My mother obviously wet my hair before combing the very few, very fine-textured strands forward from my crown to my forehead where they ended in extremely short, cut-straight-across bangs.
+My mother obviously wet my hair before combing the very few, very finely-textured strands forward from my crown to my forehead where they ended in extremely short, cut-straight-across bangs.
 That was 1944, after all!

 A year later, I had enough hair to pull back and catch with a barrette, and the color was a very dark brown.
 It had grown enough in length to be cut just shy of my ears in a very straight cut.
 My hair was still fine and straight as a ruler.
 No curl, no body.
 I would be getting home perms by the time I started to school at age five.
 Until then, I spent Saturday nights sleeping on pin-curled hair as Mom tried to force my stubborn locks to at least curve, if not curl, for Sunday morning church attendance.

 I recall having a “heat wave” (not to be confused with the weather or body temperature) when I was about twelve years old.
 The curling apparatus hung from above the beauty salon chair with tentacles that attached to partings of the customer's hair.
-Stinky chemicals were also involved in this new method, but, in addition, the treatment entailed the use of heat.
-It was tricky for the beautician to time it just right and then unfasten the tentacles before the smell of singed hair overpowered the chemicals.
+Stinky chemicals were also involved in this new method.
+In addition, the treatment entailed the use of heat.
+It was tricky for the beautician to time it just right and unfasten the tentacles before the smell of singed hair overpowered the chemicals.
 Oops!
 I got that frizzy-and-fried look again, but at least my hair wasn’t straight.
 This was a temporary fix that lasted for about three months.

 When did I first begin ”assisting” my hair color?
 I decided to become a blonde in 1964, before I let my tresses grow long.
 Instead of entrusting my hair to a professional hair colorist, I opted for DIY at home.
 After all, one of my friends lightened her own hair, and she always looked stylish.

-I bought my first package of hair color at the pharmacy, wavering between choices of temporary, semi-permanent or permanent color formula.
+I bought my first package of hair color at the pharmacy, wavering between choices of temporary, semi-permanent, or permanent color formula.
 Suffice it to say I was completely ignorant about all of them, but timid about going all out with permanent color the first time.
 I settled for the temporary color kit.

 Since my hair was so dark and contained a lot of red pigment, temporary color did not get close to making my hair as light as the photograph on the cover of the package.
 The end result was more of a muddy red.
 Oops!
 Well, that wouldn’t do, and I couldn’t leave it like that.
 So, back to the pharmacy, and this time I bought the semi-permanent formula.